 Except as specified above with regard to law enforcement or school resource officer use of emergency safety interventions, each building shall maintain documentation any time ESI is used with a student.
-Such documentation must include all of the following:
+The documentation shall include all of the following:

-- o Date and time of the ESI, - o Type of ESI, - o Length of time the ESI was used, - o School personnel who participated in or supervised the ESI, - o Whether the student had an individualized education program at the time of the incident, - O Whether the student had a section 504 plan at the time of the incident, and whether the student had a behavior plan at the time of the incident.
+- o Date and time of the ESI, - o Type of ESI, - o Length of time the ESI was used, - o School personnel who participated in or supervised the ESI, - o Whether the student had an individualized education program at the time of the incident, - o Whether the student had a section 504 plan at the time of the incident, and - o Whether the student had a behavior intervention plan at the time of the incident.